thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/Core_Java_Learning/Java_Readme.md

 ## MY LEARNING APPROACH FOR INTERVIEW
 ### 1. FROM INTERVIEWBIT (PDF attached learn from it)
 ### 2. FROM GFG (You can go to the link in geeksforgeeks and learn from it)
-### 3. PRACTICE CODE AND LEARN
-* See Practise code added in this repo in Java folder in this repo only to understand critical topics with code practise
+### 3. PRACTICE CODE AND LEARN (See Practise code added in this repo in Java folder in this repo only to understand critical topics with code practise)
-### 4. TODO TOPICS (MY DOUBT TOPICS TO LEARN AND UNDERSTAND IN JAVA)
+### 4. MY LEARNING TOPICS BELOW (DOUBTFUL/DIFFICULT AND TOP UP TOPICS)
-* Add some important topic below like JVM structure etc mentioned below and learn better by YT

 ## MY LEARNING (DIFFICULT TOPICS FOR UNDERSTANDING)